Shane O'Neill, 3rd Earl of Tyrone: Madrid

-The college closed after Shane's death due to a lack of financial liquidity.
+O'Neill founded the Irish College of St Patrick at Alcalá de Henares in 1630.
+O'Neill's confessor, Richard Goold, a native of Limerick, was professor of theology at the college in 1624.
+The college closed after O'Neill's death due to a lack of financial liquidity.

-Shane felt slighted and protested when Hugh Albert was given his own Irish regiment in January 1632.
-In May 1632, Shane was appointed Knight Commander of the military Order of Calatrava.
+O'Neill felt slighted and protested when Hugh Albert O'Donnell was given his own Irish regiment in January 1632.
+In May 1632, O'Neill was appointed Knight Commander of the military Order of Calatrava.